spinnylights/vulkan-notes/vulkan_notes.md

 function where execution is meant to begin in the shader (typically "`main`").

+As a general rule, you should not make assumptions about the order in which shader invocations will run, period.
+The most significant exception is that a shader with inputs that depend on previous pipeline stages will run after the operations needed to generate those inputs.

 ### Language

 Shader code used within Vulkan must be in either the